NVIDIA/ais-k8s/helm/operator/authn-cm/README.md

 # AIS Operator authn-cm Helm Chart

+## DEPRECATED -- Use spec options to configure auth

+See the [auth docs](../../../docs/authn.md) for more info.

+---

 This small helper chart sets up a ConfigMap to tell the Operator how to access AuthN clusters for each AIS cluster it may support.

 The ConfigMap name is hardcoded to `ais-operator-authn` which is the default value included in operator deployments >= v2.6.0.